 - Many CCC’s began with just a few friends and this is, in fact, the best way to start.

-- I advise that you have no more than thirty to thirty-five people at an event.
+- We advise that you have no more than thirty to thirty-five people at an event.
 Any more, and you risk losing the social aspect of cake bakers getting together and making new friends, which is why I created the club in the first place.